krigjo25/python/Flask/CS50 Birthday/README.md

 ## Introduction

-This project is based on CS50's instructions developed by krigjo25
+The project was not based on CS50's instructions to develop a webpage, the choice of create class based Web application was a curious project created by @krigjo25

-## Python
+##  About Birthdays

+###  JavaScript

+The JavaScript serves as a client to fetch the content from contenteditable contents from a specific button and send it through ajax to the server side, its a work around as the server can not do multi-tasking naturally.
+So on submit the ajax sends through the code to the server.

-### Table Functionallity
+#### Table Functionallity

+-   Delete a record                         ✅
+-   Order by name, bday                     ✅
 -   Inserting a new record                  ✅
--   Delete a record ✅
 -   Edit a record (using contenteditable)   ✅
--   Order by name, bday ✅

-## JavaScript

-The JavaScripts serves as a client to fetch the ajax content from a specific button to fetch its row values.

--   Using ajax to send responses to the server ✅
--   Submit the form ✅
+#### SQL

+Refering to the .sql files in this section.

 ## Credits